The only Cassoulet recipe you'll ever need.

 To feed 2, (to bursting point) you will need:

-• 1 tin of haricot blanc/coco beans (or the equivalent quantity of dried beans, which have been soaked and boiled with herbs, garlic and onion until soft.
-I use the dried version because of the taste they get from cooking in the flavoured water, but this is a lot more hassle than opening a tin!).
+• 1 tin of white haricot (or coco) beans, or the equivalent quantity of dried beans, which have been soaked overnight and then boiled with herbs, garlic and onion until soft.
+The latter is more flavoursome, if you have the time.

-• Either a cast iron casserole pot (e.g. 'Le Creuset'), or a frying pan and a glass or ceramic casserole pot.
+• Either a cast iron casserole pot or a frying pan and a glass or ceramic casserole pot.
 The advantage of the cast iron option is that you can do all the cooking in the one pot.

 • 2 Toulouse or other coarse sausages.